-Here's the Yellow Newtown and Jonathan
+Here are the Yellow Newtown and Winesap Apples

-YELLOW NEWTOWN

-Here's what Washington's ideal soils and brisk climate do to the yellow apples.
+YELLOW NEWTOWN Here's what Washington's ideal soils and brisk climate do to the yellow apples.
 Many call it the "Autocrat of the breakfast table."
-Its yellow sides enclose a flavor truly distinctive.
+Its yellow exterior encloses a flavor truly distinctive.
 For decorative purposes, too, the Yellow Newtown mingles smartly with its red relatives.
+WINESAP A flash of bright and crimson red-that's the Washington State Winesap.
+All the flavor-and juice of the earlier varieties have been crammed into this Winesap-smooth and glossy on the skin.
+An extra good eating apple and a grand "keeper" in your home.
+Its long season runs from November to June.